 1989: Lucille Ball, U.S. actress and comedienne who was well-known for her classic sitcoms I Love Lucy, The Lucy Show and Here's Lucy, dies at 77.

 There was a time when everyone loved Lucy.
 Lucille Ball, who starred as a dizzy housewife with dreams of stardom in the groundbreaking sitcom I Love Lucy, was the "queen of comedy … noted for impeccable timing, deft pantomime and an endearing talent for making the outrageous believable," noted her obituary in The New York Times.
-A legend in her lifetime, she remains one today, 25 years after her death April 26, 1989.
+A legend in her lifetime, she remains one today.
 Read more

 1986: Bessie Love, U.S. actress who had the most success during the silent-film era and early talkies and was nominated for an Academy Award for The Broadway Melody, dies at 87.